 It basically goes like this:

-1) According to materialism, every truth corresponds to a material state of affairs, i.e. a combination of interacting particles located in space and time.
+1) According to materialism, every truth corresponds to a material state of affairs independent of human language, i.e. a combination of interacting particles located in space and time.

 2) But the truth of materialism itself cannot correspond to any such combination of spatially and temporally located interacting particles.